 He will head the newly-founded NanoBioPhotonics Research Centre at the University of Cologne and amalgamate work conducted in the material and life sciences.

-Malte Gather has been selected for the Humboldt Professorship and will now embark on appointment negotiations with the German university that nominated her.
+Malte Gather has been selected for the Humboldt Professorship and will now embark on appointment negotiations with the German university that nominated him.
 If the negotiations succeed, the award will be conferred in May 2019.

 Nominating University: University of Cologne